-The second Magnum Setting screen configures the following settings:
+The second Magnum1 Setting screen configures the following settings:

-- i Charger StatusOn / Off / Standby - i Max Charging Current (Amperage) This is the maximum amount of current the charger can output. - i Load Sense Power (Wattage) This is the Power Level (Search Watts Setting) required to active (wake up) the inverter. - i Max Charger Rate (Percentage)

-This is the maximum % of AC current (amperage) used to recharge the batteries.
+- i Charger Status On / Off / Standby - i Max Charging Current (Amperage) This is the maximum amount of current the charger can output. - i Load Sense Power (Wattage) This is the Power Level (Search Watts Setting) required to active (turn on) the inverter. - i Max Charger Rate (Percentage) This is the maximum % of AC current (amperage) used to recharge the batteries.

-DC POWER SCREENS MAGNUM STATUS SCREEN
+DC POWER SCREENS MAGNUM1 STATUS SCREEN

-The DC Power (Settings) Magnum Status Screen displays the following Status Values:
+The DC Power (Settings) Magnum1 Status Screen displays the following Status Values: